 4> inform lower layers when UL synchronisation is restored.

-NOTE 1: SystemInformationBlockType31 (SystemInformationBlockType31-NB in NB-IoT) may be broadcast on a different narrowband or different NB-IoT carrier than the one configured to the UE.
+NOTE 1: SystemInformationBlockType31 (SystemInformationBlockType31-NB in NB-IoT) and SystemInformationBlockType33 (SystemInformationBlockType33-NB in NB-IoT) may be broadcast on a different narrowband or different NB-IoT carrier than the one configured to the UE.

 NOTE 2: The exact time when UL synchronisation is restored (after SystemInformationBlockType31 or SystemInformationBlockType31-NB in NB-IoT is acquired) is left to UE implementation, which can be from the subframe indicated by epochTime and optionally before the subframe indicated by epochTime.